ProkopHapala/SimpleSimulationEngine/docs/MeshBuilder2.md

 # `Mesh::Builder2` - The Unified Mesh Toolkit

-## 1. Overview
+## MeshBuilder2 Documentation

-The `Mesh::Builder2` class is a powerful and versatile toolkit for the procedural generation, manipulation, and editing of 3D geometric data within the SimpleSimulationEngine.
-It is designed to be a central hub for creating everything from simple primitive shapes to complex, high-resolution truss structures.
+The `MeshBuilder2` class is a versatile tool designed for generating and manipulating 3D meshes within the SimpleSimulationEngine.
+Unlike typical polygon mesh modelers primarily focused on rendering, `MeshBuilder2` is specifically tailored for physics simulations, emphasizing volumetric 3D meshes (trusses) for volumetric 3D element simulations and truss simulations.
+It focuses more on points connected by edges (mass points and distance constraints - tubes, sticks) rather than solely on polygons.
+However, it is now also being adapted for radiosity and light-scattering simulations, which will involve more extensive use of surfaces (polygons).

 It consolidates functionality that might otherwise be spread across multiple classes, providing a unified API for:
 -   **Low-level primitive creation**: Adding individual vertices, edges, and triangles.